About World Heritage Sites

 Trying to inscribe Hikone Castle on World Heritage List

 • QWhy isn’t Hikone Castle a World Heritage Site?
-A We had not been able to identify how it is valuable for the world in a way different from Himeji-jo.
+A We had struggled to identify how it is valuable for the world in a way different from Himeji-jo.
 It is not allowed for separately inscribing properties on World Heritage List from the same period, of the same type, and of the same value.

 It is necessary to explain how Hikone Castle has a different value from Himeji-jo.
 Himeji-jo, which was added on Japan’s Tentative List along with Hikone Castle in 1992, was inscribed on World Heritage List first as a masterpiece of human history that shows early 17th-century Japanese castle architecture in wood.

 • QIs Hikone Castle worthy of being registered as a World Heritage site?
-A Yes, it is enough valuable to be inscribed on World Heritage List, in the point of being the best-preserved out of all castles in Japan so as to show unique system of Japanese government in the Edo period from a worldwide perspective.
-Hikone Castle preserves the castle keep (the palace, the residences of senior retainers, the garden, the site of a school, and other buildings and features that show how government worked during the Edo period.
-The governance system in which shogunate and daimyo governments governed their respective territories and maintained the stability of Japan as a whole during the Edo period is unique.
-Therefore, it would be worth for the world to preserve Hikone Castle as a World Heritage site.
+A Yes, it is enough valuable to be inscribed on World Heritage List, in the point of being the best-preserved out of all castles in Japan so as to show unique system of Japanese governance in the Tokugawa period from a worldwide perspective.
+Hikone Castle is a single site that collectively well-preserves the archaeological remains including moats, stone walls, the daimyo palace, residences of senior vassals and a garden, and buildings, that tell how daimyo governments worked during the Tokugawa period, and it thus can solely explain that castles contributed to Pax Tokugawana.

 • QWhat are the nominated boundaries of Hikone Castle?
-A The boundary is inside from the secondary moat of Hikone Castle added in Umoregi residence.
-Inside the secondary moats of Hikone Castle are the castle keep, the palace, the residences of retainers, the garden, and the site of a school, all of which were indispensable for Edo period government (1603–1867).
-The inside from the secondary moat added in Umoregi residence is designated as the National Special Historic Site area.
+A The boundary is inside from the secondary moat of Hikone Castle.
+Inside the secondary moats of Hikone Castle are archeological remains such as stone walls, daimyo’s palace, the residences of vassals and a garden, and the castle keep and other buildings, all of which were indispensable for Tokugawa period system of local governance, and are collectively preserved.

 Property and Buffer Zone Boundaries

 • QIs there anything I can do as an individual to help Hikone Castle become a World Heritage site?
 A We’re hoping that people will offer their support in various ways.
 It is important for each individual to consider how they can connect to the world through Hikone Castle, and to do things that you can, one by one.
-For example, greeting tourists, and talking about Hikone Castle to your friends who don’t know it well.
-These supports will become “Hikone’s hospitality” and lead to the development of Hikone as a city worthy of having a World Heritage Site.
+For example, cleaning streets or roads around your houses, greeting tourists, and talking about Hikone Castle to your friends who don’t know it well.

 After Hikone Castle was inscribed on World Heritage List

 • Q What would be the benefits if Hikone Castle became a World Heritage site?
 A Hikone Castle will be recognized as a world treasure, local development alongside World Heritage Site, one of the Sustainable Development Goals, will be advanced, and a new connection to the world will be created.
-Hikone Castle is already recognized as an Important Cultural Property of Japan (National Special Historic Site).
-However, if it was inscribed on World Heritage List, it will be protected as a treasure for humanity.
-In addition, local residents would be fonder of Hikone Castle, advancing local development and economic activities centered on the castle.
+Hikone Castle is already recognized as a Special Historic Site of Japan.
+If it was inscribed on World Heritage List, it will be protected as a treasure for humanity.
+In addition, local communities would be fonder of Hikone Castle, advancing local development and economic activities centered on the castle.

 • QIf Hikone Castle becomes a World Heritage site, will there be any problems?
 A There might be, for example, temporary traffic jams.
 In Japan, it is said that during the first few years after inscription on World Heritage List, the number of tourists is 1.3 to 4 times greater.
 Hikone City is considering initiatives to disperse tourists so as not to cause problems, such as traffic congestion and crowding at Hikone Castle, and to promote wide-area tourism in cooperation with the prefecture and neighboring municipalities.

 Improving hospitality provided for tourists is also effective.
-Local residents can assist by actively disseminating various types of information about the area.
+Local communities can assist by actively disseminating various types of information about the area.

 • QIs it only the area around Hikone Castle to be involved in Hikone Castle